 The medical research around PMS is inconclusive.
 Every woman is different and there is no decisive medical aetiology as to why women have PMS.
 There is not an agreed upon cause, treatment or theory and the standard medical approach of cause and cure is not working for women.

 The menstrual cycle is the nurturer and giver of life.
-Without menstruation there
+Without menstruation there would be no human life.
+It was not meant to be riddled with suffering and trouble.

 There are many cultures where women don’t experience the PMS symptoms that we do.
 Why then does our menstrual cycle cause us so much pain?